Welcome to my virtual and paperless office!

 After a rewarding and fascinating 30-year-career as a computer scientist, I relocated from Germany to the United States and started tax advising and tax preparation in 2007.
 As a self-employed Enrolled Agent (EA) I am authorized by the U.S. Department of the Treasury, Office of Professional Responsibility, to represent taxpayers before the Internal Revenue Service (IRS) in all 50 states.
 I provide Pro Bono tax representation and tax consultation to low income individuals and I am volunteering as a counselor preparing taxes for the IRS Volunteer Income Tax Assistance (VITA) program and the IRS Tax Counseling for the Elderly (TCE) program.
 My qualifications and characteristics are:

-I first learned about accounting and income taxes in Germany in 1971-1973, as a part-time accounting apprentice to a German Steuerberater (Certified Public Accountant), my dear friend Diplom-Volkswirt Hildegard Schultheis.
-I started with doing all the "leg work", and then working myself up to preparing income statements and balance sheets in Frankfurt, Germany.
+I first learned about accounting and income taxes in Frankfurt, Germany in 1971-1973, as a part-time accounting apprentice to a German Steuerberater (Certified Public Accountant), my dear friend Diplom-Volkswirt Hildegard Schultheis.
+She was 70 and I was 20.

 In 1974 I designed, implemented, and from 1974-1989 maintained a computerized accounting system on a mainframe computer for a German Fortune 500 company.
 Besides the standard German accounting part, the system included software components for the advanced concepts of cost accounting for fixed and variable cost, activity-based costing, planned and adjusted planned variable cost ("Kostenstellenrechnung"), a cash flow system ("Liquiditätsrechnung"), and an integrated personnel/salary system.

 In 1995 I developed and from 1995-1999 maintained a networked point-of-sale terminal system on personal computers for a German startup company.